 – The California Health Benefit Exchange, doing business as Covered California and an independent entity within the Government of the State.

-Exclusive Provider Organization (EPO)

-– EPO shall have the same meaning as that term is defined in 10 CCR § 2699.6000(r).

 Explanation of Benefits (EOB)

 – A statement sent from the Contractor to an Enrollee listing services provided, amount billed, eligible expenses and payment made by the Plan.